 MA Mannan freed on bail, returns home

-MA Mannan, 78, who was undergoing treatment at Sylhet MAG Medical College Hospital as a prisoner, returned home this afternoon after the hospital authorities discharged him following the bail order.
+Mannan, 78, who was undergoing treatment at Sylhet MAG Medical College Hospital as a prisoner, returned home after the hospital authorities discharged him following the bail order.

-Shakhawat Hossain, jailer of Sylhet Central Jail, said the bail order of MA Mannan reached Sylhet Central Jail this morning.
+Shakhawat Hossain, jailer of Sylhet Central Jail, said the bail order reached Sylhet Central Jail in the morning.
 Later, it was forwarded to the hospital authority, which discharged the former minister.

 Comments